wxsd-sales/webview-domain-monitor-macro/README.md

 # WebView Domain Monitor Macro

-This is an example macro which closes any open Web App WebView on a Webex Device if URL is not in the macros approved list.
+This is an example macro which closes any open Web App WebView on a Webex Device if the URL is not in the macros approved list.

 ## Overview